University College Boat Club (Durham): Races

-A 24-hour indoor rowing marathon is held annually against rival Hatfield College Boat Club.
-The charity event is jointly run by both clubs in Epiphany term.
+A 24-hour indoor rowing marathon used to be held annually against rival Hatfield College Boat Club.
+The charity event was jointly run by both clubs in Epiphany term.

 Club structure

 Any member of University College JCR, MCR or SCR can join UCBC as an ordinary member and any other student of Durham University may join with the President's permission.
-The club is run by a nine-person executive committee selected annually.
-These are the President, Men's Captain, Women's Captain, Secretary, Treasurer, Freshwomens Captain, Freshmens Captain, Social Secretary and Boatman.
-There are also non-executive roles such as Captain of Coxes and Vice Captains.
-As a tradition, the handover occurs when the 1st VIII crosses the finish line in the race against FCBC at Durham Regatta.
+The club is run by an executive committee selected annually.
+These are the President, Men's Captain, Women's Captain, Secretary, Treasurer, Novice Captains, Social Secretary, Safety & Welfare Officer, Communications Officer and Boatman.
+As a tradition, the handover occurs when the 1st VIII crosses the finish line in the (unofficial) race against FCBC at Durham Regatta.

-All club members are able to join the club's alumni organisation Floreat Castellum Boat Club.
-This organises an annual dinner in London as well as an invitational race at Durham Regatta against the current UCBC 1st VIII.
+All club members are able to join the club's alumni organisation Floreat Castellum Boat Club (FCBC).
+This organises an annual dinner and drinks at Henley Royal Regatta as well as an invitational race at Durham Regatta against the current UCBC 1st VIII.
 All members of FCBC are treated as life members of UCBC.
+Since 2011, FCBC has donated two 8+'s and three 4+'s to UCBC.

-UCBC holds its own annual Ball each year in Epiphany term.
+UCBC holds an annual Ball each year in Epiphany term.
 Previous locations include Durham Town Hall, The Royal County Hotel in Durham, The Three Tuns Hotel in Durham and the Assembly Rooms Newcastle.

 Club colours

 The club blades are cardinal with a white chevron, cardinal being the colour of University College.

 The club racing kit is defined for all-in-ones as "black with cardinal side strip" or the club Zephyrs as "White with Cardinal Trim".
 For winter racing, the club tech tops are "black with cardinal trim".
-Members of the 1st VIII's are eligible to wear different tech tops; "white with cardinal trim and 1st VIII on the collar".
+Members of the 1st VIII are eligible to wear different tech tops: "white with cardinal trim and 1st VIII on the collar".

 The club blazer is "white with cardinal trim".
 1 or 2 stripes on the sleeves indicate current or past membership of the second or first VIII respectively.
 This can be worn at all club socials and some college events.